Our Need for Connection and What We Can Do About it

 In our ever-connected world, where we can catch up with our high school math teacher or college roommate with a click of a button, scroll through images of our coworkers’ weekend adventures, or send a text in a matter of seconds, we are becoming increasingly unconnected.
 It is damaging to our happiness, our health, and our overall wellbeing.
 How can a world that is so focused on this idea of always being reachable be drawing us further apart?

 We are spending so much time with our heads in our devices we are missing that authentic face-to-face connection that is so important.
 We are losing sight of authenticity.
 It is so easy to leave a comment on a friend’s Facebook wall pretending to care when the reality is we haven’t thought about them in years.
-We don’t know what is real anymore.
+We don’t know what is real anymore, so we edit and re-edit ourselves.
 We choose what photos we are posting, what information we are sharing with the world and we create our facade, whether it is a true picture of our lives or not.
-We edit and re-edit ourselves.
-We tend to share the best in our lives, making things look picture-perfect, but leave out the struggles, the challenges, the stuff that makes us who we are.
+Ultimately, we tend to share the best in our lives, making things look picture-perfect, but leave out the struggles, the challenges, the stuff that makes us who we are.

 Your mental health, your happiness, your sense of self-worth, all of it, will thank you for putting yourself out there and connecting.